 Based on what has been explained previously, this study involved 36 participants from international class in SMAN 3 Ponorogo.
 The researcher used a Foreign Language Speaking Anxiety Questionnaire (FLSAQ) as the first instrument in this research.
 In this research, the researcher used a questionnaire from Öztürk & Gürbüz which adopted from Horwitz.
-After distributing the questionnaires to the respondents, these are some of the results obtained, based on what has been explained in the previous study, researcher used the Oetting's scale to determine the level of speaking anxiety in students which consisted of several categories including; very anxious level, anxious level, middly anxious, relaxed, very relaxed.

-a.
-Very Anxious Level
+56 After distributing the questionnaires to the respondents, these are some of the results obtained, based on what has been explained in the previous study, researcher used the Oetting's scale to determine the level of speaking anxiety in students which consisted of several categories including; very anxious level, anxious level, middly anxious, relaxed, very relaxed.
+57 a.
+Very Anxious Level b.
+Anxious Level